Gupta9934/Hotel-Room-Booking-System/README.md

 # ✨ Beach Resort | Hotel Room Booking System

 Hello 👋, I'm <strong>Saiyam Gupta</strong>.
-At this repository i will be build a `Complete 'Beach Resort' | Hotel Room Booking System Software`.
-Using `Node.js, Express.js,  MongoDB, React.js, Next.js, Redux.js, Ant Design & Tailwind CSS`.
-So are you interested at this project let's connect and explore somethings new.
+I will build a `Complete 'Beach Resort' | Hotel Room Booking System Software at this repository.
+I am using `Node.js, Express.js,  MongoDB, React.js, Next.js, Redux.js, Ant Design & Tailwind CSS`.
+So are you interested at this project let's connect and explore something new.
 Thanks

 <!-- contents of projects -->